-- I. Bullets

 - A. Officer in charge;

 - B. Duty rosters;

-- C. Telephone numbers of every member;
+- C. Telephone numbers of every member; and

-- D. Telephone numbers of emergency service agencies; and

-- E. Maps of the agency's current service area.
+- D. Maps of the agency's current service area.

-- II.
-Proofs of Compliance

 - Observation of immediate access to elements of the standard.

 - III.
 Required References

 - IV.
 Assessor Guidelines

 - V. Accreditation Manager Notes

-A written directive establishes procedures for procuring external services, to include:
+A written directive establishes procedures for contacting external services, to include:

 - A. Fire suppression equipment;

 - B. Environmental and human services;

 - C. Ambulances;

 - D. Aircraft;

-- E. Wreckers;
+- E. Wreckers; and

-- F. Taxis; and

-- G. Other services which are not a component of the agency.
+- F. Other services which are not a component of the agency.